|

 LESTER:

 caester "Ligora's fort."
-The name Ligora is related to Liguria,
+Ligora is related to Liguria,

 a very old place name of obscure origin, dating back to pre-Roman times.